berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Efe_Beydogan_log.md

 Added main menu buttons

 ### ~ 02.05.2020 ~
 We customized the search bar so it would autosuggest when something is searched.
-(It took about 4-5 hrs.)
+(It took us about 4-5 hrs.)

 ### ~ ~